hsukenooi/iterative-website/_posts/2021-07-30-iterative-summer-21-announcement.markdown

 <!-- Jipay -->

-<h2><a href="https://www.jipay.app/" target="_blank">Hawkr</a></h2>
+<h2><a href="https://www.jipay.app/" target="_blank">Jipay</a></h2>

-Bringing domestic work into the cashless economy.
+Creating a super app for domestic work.

 <a href="https://www.jipay.app/" target="_blank"><img class="expanded" src="/assets/blog/2021-07-30-jipay.jpeg"></a>

 ### Why We're Excited

 Jipay helps domestic helpers manage spend.
-Their Expense Card is a dedicated card for domestic helpers to do groceries and purchase items for the household.
+Their expense card is a dedicated card for domestic helpers to do groceries and purchase items for the household.
 It allows the family to monitor transactions and overcome all the inconveniences of using cash, the default method today.
 No more reconciling receipts and no more trips to the ATM.
 In the near future, JiPay will also be providing additional financial services for domestic workers to make their lives even easier.
 There's 67M global domestic workers with the majority of them concentrated in Asia today all using non-digital and hard to manage methods of payment.
 We think bringing them all online is going to be inevitable.

 ### Founders